- Academic Advising

 - Writing assessment is an institutional graduation requirement that by completing ENG 102 or equivalent and a writing intensive course designated by the major.

-Individuals with course work seeking admission to degree programs at Adams State University (ASU) will be evaluated using ASU’s general admission policies and the transfer policies outlined below.
+Individuals with course work seeking admission to degree programs at Adams State University will be evaluated using Adams State general admission policies and the transfer policies outlined below.
 Courses will be evaluated in three categories:

 - Category 1: General Education Courses, their equivalents (both in-state and out-of-state), and courses specified in the guaranteed transfer process with grades of ‘C’ or better will be evaluated by the Transfer Coordinator, Distance Advisor, CEP Advisor or designee for acceptance.